-If you are thinking of taking in a lodger there are a number of things you need to consider before you go ahead.
+If you are thinking of taking in a lodger there are several things you need to consider before you go ahead.

 What is a lodger?